Skyline University

-Skyline University is a Private owned University in Kano, Nigeria.
-Skyline University Nigeria was established in the year 2018, the federal government of Nigeria gave the approval to start up the private owned institution in May, 2018 in Kano.
+Skyline University is a privately owned University in Kano, Nigeria.
+Skyline University Nigeria was established in 2018.
+The federal government of Nigeria gave the approval to start up the private owned institution in May, 2018.
 Skyline University Nigeria is the first private University in Kano, Nigeria and also the second private University in North-West region of Nigeria.

 Academic Division

 From the establishment of the new institution in 2018, Skyline University Nigeria has grown into 3 different faculties with departments attached to the faculties.